Albania–China relations: From a rift to a break in the relationship

 Albanian leaders were dissatisfied that China resumed friendly relations with the United States in the early 1970s.
 The newspapers and radio stations in Tirana did not report Nixon's visit to China in 1972.
-However, Albania which was still in the United Nations, submitted a draft resolution critical of the General Assembly, so that the People's Republic of China replaced the Republic of China to exercise power in the United Nations.
+However, Albania, which was still in the United Nations, submitted a draft resolution critical of the General Assembly, so that the People's Republic of China replaced the Republic of China to exercise power in the United Nations.
 In October 1974, Albania asked China to provide 5 billion yuan in loans, postpone the repayment of loans from 1976 to 1980, and asked China to provide grain and oil assistance.
 China was at the end of the Cultural Revolution at this time and only promised 1 billion yuan in loans.
-Albania has set off a movement to condemn China and refuse to provide the crude oil and asphalt that China needs.
+Albania set off a movement to condemn China and refused to provide the crude oil and asphalt that China needed.
 In 1975, the two countries signed a batch of long-term interest-free loan protocols.

 After Mao Zedong's death in 1976, Hoxha remained optimistic about China-Albania relations.
 But in August 1977, the newly appointed Chairman of the Central Committee of the Chinese Communist Party and Premier of the State Council Hua Guofeng stated that he would use the Three World Theory as the basis for his new foreign policy.
 Hoxha regarded it as a way for China to unite with the United States to fight the Soviet Union and seek hegemony in the third world and non-aligned countries, and expressed firm opposition.
 From August 30 to September 7, 1977, Yugoslavian President Tito visited Beijing and was welcomed by the new leadership of the Chinese Communist Party.
 The Party of Labour of Albania immediately declared China a revisionist country similar to the Soviet Union and Yugoslavia.
-China also found it difficult to meet Albania's huge assistance request, and the relationship between the two sides has fallen to a freezing point.
+China also found it difficult to meet Albania's huge assistance request, and the relationship between the two sides fell to a freezing point.
 On July 13, 1978, China announced the cessation of aid to Albania.
 In 1978, in accordance with Deng Xiaoping's instructions, the Ministry of Foreign Affairs of China issued the "Notes of the Ministry of Foreign Affairs of China on Compulsory Suspension of Assistance to Albania and Reception of Experts", which formally terminated assistance to Albania.
-Enver Hoxha, the top leader of the Albanian government and the first secretary of the Party of Labour, has since fully opposed the Chinese government.
+Enver Hoxha, the top leader of the Albanian government and the first secretary of the Party of Labour, fully opposed the Chinese government from that point on.

 The new pattern of diplomacy

-Since 1979, Albania has suspended all trade, cultural, educational, and technological relations with China, and only retained diplomatic relations at the ambassadorial level.
+After 1979, Albania suspended all trade, cultural, educational, and technological relations with China, and only retained diplomatic relations at the ambassadorial level.
 This "hibernation" state of China-Albania relations lasted until 1983.
 On November 23, 1989, the two countries signed an agreement to establish a China-Albania Economic and Technical Cooperation Mixed Committee.
 In January 1991, Albanian Foreign Minister Malile visited China.
 This was the first senior official of the Albanian government to visit China since the deterioration of China-Albanian relations in 1978, but at that time the communist regime in Albania was facing disintegration.